Combination Theorems in Groups, Geometry and Dynamics: Introduction

 The aim of this survey is to give an eclectic account of combination theorems in hyperbolic geometry, geometric group theory and complex dynamics.
 Thurston's contribution and influence in the theme is pervasive, and we will only be able to touch upon some of these aspects.
 The hope in writing this survey is therefore only to whet the appetite of the reader and provide some references to more detailed articles and surveys.

 Combination theorems have a long history, going back to Klein's paper from 1883 \cite{klein}.
 A major subsequent development in terms of combination theorems for Kleinian groups is due to Maskit \cite{maskit1,maskit2,maskit3,maskit4,maskit-book}.
+See Section \ref{klein-maskit} for further details.

+A combination theorem of a different, more complex analytic, flavor was introduced by Ahlfors and Bers (see Section \ref{sec-su}).
+The Bers Simultaneous Uniformization Theorem provided a way of combining two abstractly isomorphic Fuchsian surface groups into a single Kleinian surface group.
+Equivalently, two discrete faithful representations $\rho_i : \pi_1(S) \to \mathrm{PSL}(2, \R)$ are combined in a dynamically natural way into a single discrete faithful representation $\rho : \pi_1(S) \to \mathrm{PSL}(2, \C)$.
+The study of Kleinian groups around this time thus took on a rather complex analytic orientation.

-In the 1970's and 80's, a phase transition occurred in the theory with the advent of Thurston and his proof of hyperbolization of atoroidal Haken manifolds \cite{thurston-hypstr1,thurston-hypstr2,thurston-hypstr3,otal-book,otal-survey,kapovich-book}.
+In the 1970's and 80's, a phase transition occurred in the theory with the advent of Thurston, who combined the above two strands into one unified theme, and vastly generalized both.
+He introduced a 3-dimensional hyperbolic geometry point of view, leading to his proof of hyperbolization of atoroidal Haken manifolds \cite{thurston-hypstr1,thurston-hypstr2,thurston-hypstr3,otal-book,otal-survey,kapovich-book}.
+Particular mention must be made of his Double Limit Theorem that may be thought of as a limiting case of the Simultaneous Uniformization Theorem.
+(See Section \ref{thurston}.)

 Thurston's work has had a deep and profound influence on hyperbolic geometry ever since, and has provided a template for related developments in geometric group theory and complex dynamics.
 In geometric group theory, Bestvina and Feighn \cite{BF} isolated the coarse geometric features of Thurston's combination theorem and proved a highly influential combination theorem for Gromov-hyperbolic groups \cite{gromov-hypgps}, spawning considerable activity and several generalizations \cite{dahmani-combnthm,alib,mahan-reeves,mahan-sardar,gautero}.
+In particular, the main theorem of \cite{BF} was extended to a relatively hyperbolic setup \cite{dahmani-combnthm,alib,mahan-reeves,gautero} and also to the setup of a coarse-geometric analog of bundles \cite{mahan-sardar}.
+(See Section \ref{sec-combnthmhyp} for further details.)

-Finally, in a relatively recent major development leading to a resolution of Thurston's virtual Haken conjecture by Agol and Wise \cite{agol-vhak,wise}, Haglund and Wise \cite{hw-annals} proved a combination theorem for virtually special cubulable hyperbolic groups \cite{hw-gafa}.
+In a relatively recent major development leading to a resolution of Thurston's virtual Haken conjecture by Agol and Wise \cite{agol-vhak,wise}, Haglund and Wise \cite{hw-annals} proved a combination theorem for virtually special cubulable hyperbolic groups \cite{hw-gafa}.
+For these and related developments, see Section \ref{sec-cube}.